 The main goal of this section is to prove \Cref{corollary:main-central-bound}, which gives a lower bound on the Rouquier dimension of certain wrapped Fukaya categories.
 We do this by considering a central action of $HH^\bu(\mc{W}(X))$ on $\mc{W}(X)$ and adapting methods of Bergh--Iyengar--Krause--Opperman \cite{b-i-k-o} to deduce lower bounds on the Rouquier dimension.
-The crucial point is that this central action can be understood geometrically in terms of the closed-open string map.